Gathering Blue

-Gathering Blue is a young adult-dystopian novel written by Lois Lowry and was published on September 25, 2000.
+Gathering Blue is a young adult-dystopian novel written by American author Lois Lowry and was published on September 25, 2000.
 A companion book to The Giver (1993), it is set in the same future time period and universe, treats some of the same themes, and is followed by Messenger (2004) and Son (2012) in The Giver Quartet.

-The central character, Kira, who has a deformed leg, is orphaned and must learn to survive in a society that normally leaves the weak or disabled exposed to die in the fields.
+The central character, Kira is an orphan who has a deformed leg, and must learn to survive in a society that normally leaves the weak or disabled exposed to die in the fields.
 In the course of the book, she begins to learn the art of dyeing thread to different colors except for blue, which nobody in her community knows how to make.
 She also learns more about the truth of her village and the terrible secrets that they hold.

 Plot

-The main character, Kira, who has a deformed leg, is recently orphaned since her mother abruptly died from unknown sickness, and her father died years ago on a hunt with the Hunters by being killed by The Beasts.
-Kira must learn to survive in a society that normally leaves the weak or disabled exposed to die in the fields.
+Kira, who has a deformed leg, becomes orphaned when her mother dies unexpectedly from an unknown sickness.
+Her father died years ago on a hunt with the Hunters by being killed by the Beasts.
+Kira must learn to survive in a society that normally leaves the weak or disabled exposed to be killed by the Beasts in the fields.